Need a dentist in Manila? Book with Dental Departures for pre-screened, quality dentures – and prices up to 80% less than you'll find at home.

 The capital city of the Philippines, Manila is the merging of sixteen cities that comprise the capital region called Metro Manila.
-Visiting dental patients will find this multi-faceted metropolis delivers modern dental and healthcare, and has strengths in many twenty-first century industries, including tourism, the arts, media, finance, entertainment and education.
+Visiting dental patients will find this multi-faceted metropolis delivers modern dental and healthcare, with strengths in many twenty-first century industries, including tourism, the arts, media, finance, entertainment and education.

-A sprawling city, it is the most densely populated in the world and worth taking the time to explore some of its fascinating districts.
+A sprawling city, Manila is the most densely populated in the world and worth taking the time to explore some of its fascinating districts.
 On the shore of Manila Bay, and bisected by the Pasig River, historical districts include Intramuros – the old Spanish walled city – and Chinatown.

 North of the Pasig River is one of the most crowded parts of the city, consisting of narrow streets jammed with markets and offering visitors a taste of Manila life.